+Predictive statistics show that PC gamers worldwide will surpass over 1.8 billion by 2024.
+Steam is one of the platforms championing the drive toward PC gaming.
 Since its launch in 2003, Steam has grown from a simple software client to a video game digital distribution service.

-It’s widely known as a platform where you can buy games, but more interestingly, Steam has a desktop application for playing PC games.
+Steam is widely known as a platform where you can buy games, but more interestingly, Steam has a desktop application for playing PC games.

 The Steam desktop application houses more than 30,000 games.
 You get an intense gaming experience with controllers, VR technologies, and a community of over 100 gamers.